Tax Payment FAQShare This +

 Do you accept E-Check payments?

-YES, NEW this year, E-Check payments can be made by telephone or online.
+YES, E-Check payments can be made by telephone or online.
 Please see the Pay Your Taxes by Credit/Debit Card & E-Check section of the website for instructions.

 Do you accept wire transfers?